-Dr Forwood's primary teaching philosophy is to provide a stimulating and innovative teaching environment and to facilitate students to develop life-long learning practices.
+Professor Forwood's primary teaching philosophy is to provide a stimulating and innovative teaching environment and to facilitate students to develop life-long learning practices.
 His approach includes offering a range of complementary and engaging learning resources, applying a range of subject specific pedagogies, and use of student and peer-reviewed evaluations and critical reflection to continually improve my teaching skills.
 Professor Forwood teaches within biochemistry, cell biology, and protein biochemistry.